CloudNativeWales/Meetops/BookClub/README.md

 Cloud Native Wales (CNW) is focused on helping people learn new technologies and skills.

 From our own personal experiences, we're beginning to see companies improve their employee development offerings, but you cannot be dependent on your job to help learn new technologies to help further your career.
 The CNW Book Club provides a space for people to discuss Cloud Native topics in which they are interested (whether for professional or personal reasons).
-[//]: # ("The CNW Book Club is set up to help those who don't currently have access to personal development through their workplaces".
-AJ: this line seems to exclude people who just have an interest in the Book Club for their own personal, rather than professional, development.
-How about "")

 ## Why a Book Club